Summary list of common background variables

 The sources of the variables providing the evidence for zygosity are the TEDS admin database (where twin sexes and DNA zygosity test results are maintained) and the datasets for the 1st Contact, 3 Year and 4 Year booklets (where the zygosity algorithm results are derived).

 DNA test results are more reliable than the booklet algorithm results, but DNA results are only available for a minority of twin pairs.
-The DNA zygosity test was offered to parents as a reward or incentive for returning twin DNA samples, but only if their twins were same-sex.
+The DNA zygosity test was offered to parents as a reward or incentive for returning twin DNA samples, but only if their twins were a same-sex pair.
 For various reasons, not all parents were asked for DNA samples, not all parents returned them when asked, not all parents requested a DNA zygosity test when they returned the samples, and not all DNA tests gave a conclusive result (see the DNA study page for more details).
 In cases where parents returned twin DNA samples but did not request a zygosity test, for reasons of cost, TEDS did not routinely carry out DNA zygosity tests except in those cases where the booklet algorithms had been inconclusive or contradictory.
 Hence, DNA zygosity test results are generally only available for (a) same-sex pairs where parents returned DNA and asked for a test result; and (b) same-sex pairs where parents returned DNA and did not ask for a test result but booklet algorithm results were unavailable or inconclusive.

 Similarly, a booklet algorithm result may be unavailable for parents who did not return the respective booklet, or who returned the booklet but failed to complete the zygosity questionnaire, or where the responses in the questionnaire gave a result that was indeterminate (either because of inconsistent responses or because of a mid-range zygosity score) - see the zygosity algorithm page for full details.